We Design With Aptitude

 There is though, an existential threat just lurking around the corner as revealed by the Facebook files.
 These show the extent to which the company is losing traction with young people.
 Its user base is aging and the kids that Facebook needs to engage if it wants to remain relevant think the platform is “boring, misleading and negative”.
 What’s more, internal documents don’t seem particularly optimistic that the company can turn this around easily.
 Facebook may be performing well financially for the moment, but its continued success is far from a given.
 The writing may just be on the wall albeit faintly - it is still fresh.
 And just in case it slipped your attention, the rebranding to Metaverse is a clue.
 It is just another step away from interaction with real people.
 Just like its current configuration, this one has far more potential to endanger society.
 When we make the virtual world seem better than the real thing, the implications are huge.
 The only way to protect ourselves against the damage caused by Facebook et al is to start relying on other information sources for joy and edification.

 One thing we have all learned invariably and to some extent, sometimes to our amusement and sometimes to our horror is the desire for humans to have their biases and prejudices confirmed.
-These platforms not only amplify it but to a degree, no other medium has done or can do.
+These platforms amplify it to a degree that no other medium has done or can do.
 It is inherent in their design as so many whistle-blowers have testified their AI algorithm notwithstanding.

 And here is the sine qua non - all social media influencers to get a real job for once - I digress.